linneagear/CodeRefactory3/README.md

             gif walkthroughs of the application functioning.

-![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title") Add screenshots inside the repo
+![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title")

 It needed a separate class that could link down to the appropriate section of the page.

-2. The CSS and HTML were cleaned up by removing redundant classes and consolidating any of the same material into one class.
-The benefits class used to be separated into three **DIFFERENT** classes.
+2. The CSS and HTML were cleaned up by removing redundant classes and consolidating any of the same material into one.
+    The class below used to be separated into three **DIFFERENT** classes; search engine optimization, Online Reputation management, and social media marketing.
+Now all properties and values are under a single class:

         .benefits {